 Arkansas Federal Credit Union steps in as the financial partner for the restoration of the historic Arlington Hotel in Hot Springs.

 A massive effort is now underway to restore a beloved landmark, The Arlington Resort Hotel & Spa (The Arlington) in Hot Springs, Ark.
 Hosting guests since 1875, this historic hotel is one of the most recognizable landmarks in Arkansas and one of Hot Spring’s most elegant and treasured structures.

 Over the years, however, The Arlington had begun to show her age and needed some love and attention.
-In 2016, the City of Hot Springs even threatened to close the hotel due to its lack of maintenance and safety concerns.
-Shortly after that, Al Rajabi, CEO of Sky Capitol Group, San Antonio, Texas, bought the hotel to restore it back to its original 1920s-era splendor and prestige.
+With a passion for restoring old hotels, Al Rajabi, CEO of Sky Capitol Group, San Antonio, Texas, bought the hotel to restore it back to its original 1920s-era splendor and prestige.

 “For nearly 100 years, it has been an important landmark in the community, and I’m thrilled to have the opportunity to restore this iconic hotel to its original glory,” said Rajabi.
 “I’m committed to preserving its beauty and grandeur and creating a truly unique experience for guests.”

 Rajabi has been involved in other high-profile hotel restoration projects but admits that The Arlington Hotel is his favorite.

 “It’s amazing the amount of craftsmanship,” Rajabi said.
 “The hotel was done over the top for its day, and they had some great artists and craftsmen, so I’m honored to be carrying on the tradition.”

 The restoration project is most noticeable to the public outside, as scaffolding currently surrounds parts of the building.
 However, don’t let that detour you from booking a stay now.
 Even though the restoration project is fully underway, the hotel is still operational and open for business.